 Martyn's Law and the Retail & Hospitality Sector: What Shops, Restaurants and Hotels Need to Know

 A comprehensive guide to Martyn's Law compliance for retail stores, shopping centres, restaurants, pubs, hotels, and hospitality venues.
-Learn about tier requirements, risk assessments, and emergency procedures.
+Updated May 2026 with the new statutory guidance.

 Posted on: 3rd November 2025